 Intermittent fasting is an eating pattern that involves regular fasting.

-The 5:2 diet, also known as The Fast Diet, is currently the most popular intermittent fasting diet.
+The 5:2 diet, also known as The Fast Diet, is a popular intermittent fasting diet.

-It was popularized by British doctor and journalist Michael Mosley.
+It was popularized by British journalist Michael Mosley.

-It's called the 5:2 diet because five days of the week are normal eating days, while the other two restrict calories to 500–600 per day.
+It’s called the 5:2 diet because five days of the week are routine eating days, while the other two restrict calories to 500–600 per day.

-This diet is actually more of an eating pattern than a diet.
-There are no requirements about which foods to eat, but rather when you should eat them, this diet is more of a lifestyle.
+Because there are no requirements about which foods to eat but rather when you should eat them, this diet is more of a lifestyle.